charlesportoferreira/word2vec/docs/examples.md

 along with the examples.

-There are three mandatory input parameters:
+There are four mandatory input parameters:

     -i --> a relative path to the corpus folder
     -o --> the name of the file that will be generated -m --> a relative path to the embedding model
+    -t --> type of word embedding model

+It is necessary to inform the type of the embedding model because each model have a different strategy to access its data.
+This strategy depends on the model file file format and the support library used to handle the model

 ### Example of how to run: